someparty/someparty/source/articles/2017-10-22-family-band.html.markdown

 [Watch: Laura Sauvage - "Alien (Anything Like It, Have You?)" @ YouTube](https://www.youtube.com/watch?v=2SdN-gzBFhA&feature=youtu.be "#")

-[Sam Coffey and the Iron Lungs](https://samcoffeyandtheironlungs.bandcamp.com/) have released a video for the song "Pressure" from their recent [Dine Alone](http://dinealonerecords.com/) / [Burger Records](http://burgerrecords.com/) self-titled full length.
+[Sam Coffey and the Iron Lungs](https://samcoffeyandtheironlungs.bandcamp.com/) have released a video for the song "Pressure" from their recent [Dine Alone](http://dinealonerecords.com/)/[Burger Records](http://burgerrecords.com/) self-titled full length.
 The video was directed, edited, and produced by Nick Benidt, and was shot entirely on a Fischer Price PXL-2000.
 That's a toy camera from 1978 that records video to audio cassettes.
 For this shoot, they recorded over a cassette copy of the band's previous full-length *Gates of Hell*.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KAtZP6tzgmc?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 [Watch: Sam Coffey and the Iron Lungs - "Pressure" @ YouTube](https://www.youtube.com/watch?v=KAtZP6tzgmc&app=desktop "#")

 Toronto indie-rock group [Casper Skulls](https://casperskulls.bandcamp.com/) continue to preview their fast-approaching [Buzz Records](http://buzzrecords.ca/) full-length *Mercy Works* with new media.
 This week they released a video for the song "Primeval," which looks at the rising cost of living in cities like Toronto.
-The video contrasts footage shot by Shawn Kosmerly of downtown Toronto the River and Sky Festival outside of Sudbury.
+The video contrasts footage shot by Shawn Kosmerly of downtown Toronto with the River and Sky Festival outside of Sudbury.
 You can read more at the [Consequence of Sound](https://consequenceofsound.net/2017/10/casper-skulls-lament-the-rising-cost-of-living-on-new-song-primeval-stream/) premiere.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_pzzFYiOUZU?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>